funtoo/ego/doc/ego.conf.5.rst

 **sync_user**

+This setting was deprecated as of ego 2.8.0 and is no longer used.
-This setting defines the user and group that are used to perform the sync operation, and thus the user and group which will end up owning the meta-repo files.
-The default value for *sync_user* is ``portage``.
+This setting defined the user and group that are used to perform the sync operation, and thus the user and group which will end up owning the meta-repo files.
+Now, the sync process can run as root or a regular user.
+When running as root, ego sync will read the group and user ownership of meta-repo and use this user and group to perform sync operations.

 **sync_base_url**